-7.3.2 Cumulative ECC Status (ECC-1, ECC-0) - Status Only
+7.3.1 Cumulative ECC Status (ECC-1, ECC-0) - Status Only

 ECC function is used in NAND flash memory to correct limited memory errors during read operations.
+Bit flips count in a sector equal to or less than 4bits would be detected and corrected.
 The ECC Status Bits (ECC-1, ECC-0) should be checked after the completion of a Read operation to verify the data integrity.
 The ECC Status bits values are don't care if ECC-E=0.
-These bits will be cleared to 0 after a power cycle or a RESET command.
+These bits will be cleared to 0 after a power cycle or a RESET command or a Page Data Read Command.